Olabulo/My_Data_Cleaning_Challenge/README.md

 Having cross-checked my dataset for spelling errors, irrelevant data, duplicate, incorrect data type, outliers and empty cells, I can conclude that the dataset is now clean and can be used for analysis and visualization.
 I am glad I was able to participate and learn so many things during the data cleaning process.
 I am open to correction or any addition.

 Thank you for reading.
-For further information, kindly follow me on linkedin @DamilolaOlabulo and twitter @OlabuloD.
+For further information, kindly follow me on linkedin @ [DamilolaOlabulo] (http://linkedin.com/in/damilola-olabulo) and twitter @[OlabuloD.] (https://twitter.com/olabulod?s=11&t=i2ctVX8FrTDDa0EJgk9Rqw)